News more »

 TU Victory!
 This law exists because members of the Tenants Union worked together and fought for it.
 If you have benefited from this law, go to Tenants Union Membership to find out more about becoming a member to support the TU’s work for housing justice.

 The City of Seattle offers renters some modest additional protections than in other parts of Washington State.
 These laws apply to all residential tenancies in the Seattle city limits.
 If you’re unsure whether your unit is located in the city limits of Seattle, you can look it up on the King County Parcel Viewer.
-The property report lists each address within a specific jurisdiction: City of Seattle, unincorporated King County, etc. Different laws in Seattle are regulated by different city departments: some are enforced by the Seattle Police Department, and some by the Department of Planning and Development, or DPD.
-If you’d like more information on enforcement of landlord-tenant laws in the city of Seattle, the DPD can be reached at 206-615-0808.
+The property report lists each address within a specific jurisdiction: City of Seattle, unincorporated King County, etc. Different laws in Seattle are regulated by different city departments: some are enforced by the Seattle Police Department, and some by the Department of Construction and Inspection, or SDCI.
+If you’d like more information on enforcement of landlord-tenant laws in the city of Seattle, SDCI can be reached at 206-684-5700.

 The Just Cause Eviction Ordinance, or JCEO, was passed in Seattle as a result of the work of Seattle renters and the Tenants Union of Washington.
 JCEO requires that Seattle landlords have just cause reasons to terminate tenancy or evict month-to-month or other periodic tenants (tenants who pay rent weekly or twice a month).
 There are 18 total just causes listed in the ordinance, many more than there were in the past.
 Just causes for eviction include nonpayment of rent, noncompliance with lease terms, chronically late rent payments, and the intention of the landlord to occupy the unit themselves or rent the unit to an immediate family member.
 The notice required for each just cause reason varies.
 Outside of city limits, there is no just cause protection for tenants, and landlords can ask tenants not on a term lease to vacate with only 20 days written notice.